Board of Directors

 Ms. Gill has been selected as one of Washington D.C’s most influential under-40 leaders for the past four years.
 She spent time volunteering with an orphanage in Rabat, Morocco working with children, children with disabilities and at-risk youth.
 Ms. Gill holds a Bachelor of Communication degree from the University of Maryland.

-After graduating college in August 2014, she accepted a position as Client Services Coordinator with the Washington Redskins where she was responsible for managing Suites and Corporate Hospitality clients.
+After graduating in August of 2014, she accepted a position as Client Services Coordinator with the Washington Redskins where she was responsible for managing Suites and Corporate Hospitality clients.
 A Redskins fan herself, Dakota enjoyed getting to work with her favorite sports team and learning the inner workings of a world-renowned organization.

 Born and raised in the Washington, DC area, Katie spent the spring of 2017 as Luke’s Wings Development and Events intern.
 Upon her graduation from the University of Maryland in May 2017, Katie received her Bachelor of Science in Family Studies and joined Luke’s Wings staff full-time as the Family Communication and Logistics Program Coordinator.
 She has previous experience working for other non-profit organizations such as Make-A-Wish Foundation and EarthShare Mid-Atlantic, where she assisted in development, fundraising, and events.